 NEW YORK HEART FAILURE ASSOCIATION FUNCTIONAL CLASSIFICATION

-The reason why the NYHA scale is important to you is two fold.
+The reason why the NYHA scale is important to you is twofold.

 View our Marvellous Symptom Checker